-(pia) During the eight-year tenure of Director Manfred Niekisch, Frankfurt Zoo has developed into a modern nature and species protection centre.
-The magistrate of the city of Frankfurt has now extended the term of office for the active zoo director by one year.
+(pia) During the eight-year tenure of director Manfred Niekisch, Frankfurt Zoo has moulted into a modern nature and species conservation centre.
+The magistrate of the city of Frankfurt has now extended the term of office for the go-getting zoo director for another year.

-Not least due to the trend-setting new buildings of recent years, the zoo has changed into a modern nature and species protection centre.
-The fact that this development is appreciated by the general public is proven by the visitor numbers of approximately 900,000 per year.
-"The new construction of the penguin enclosure is another milestone on the way to a sustainable zoo with modern zoo animal husbandry and a sophisticated visitor service“, Hartwig and Niekisch agree.
+Not least due to the trend-setting new buildings of recent years, the zoo has transformed itself into a modern nature and species conservation centre.
+The fact that this development is appreciated by the general public is evidenced by the visitor numbers of circa 900,000 per year.
+"The new construction of the penguin enclosure is another milestone on the way to a sustainable zoo with modern zoo animal husbandry and a sophisticated visitor service," Hartwig and Niekisch agree.